-However, when your cryptocurrency is in a trust, it’s documented and you’ve made a plan for what should happen to it when you’re dead.
-Your trust tells your successor trustee that your cryptocurrency exists, where to look for it, and what to do with it.
+However, when your cryptocurrency is in a trust, it's documented and you've made a plan for what should happen to it when you're dead.
+Your trust should tell your successor trustee that your cryptocurrency exists, where to look for it and how to access it, and what to do with it.
 This greatly reduces the possibility that your cryptocurrency will be lost after you die.

 When you die, the law requires (most of) your property to go through a legal process called probate.
-During this process, your estate is submitted to the court, and your property is distributed to your loved ones either according to the terms of your will or by intestacy laws.
-This process can still take anywhere from a few weeks to a few months and can be quite expensive, especially if the estate must pay a lawyer or an executor, or both.
+During this process, your estate is submitted to the court, and your property is distributed to your loved ones either according to the terms of your will or, if you die without a will, intestacy laws.
+This process can take anywhere from a few months to years and can be quite expensive, especially if the estate must pay a lawyer or an executor, or both.

-If you leave your cryptocurrency through your will (or you make no plan at all), your cryptocurrency will go through probate and your beneficiaries won’t have access to your cryptocurrency until the probate process is complete—weeks or months after your death.
-With the volatile nature of the cryptocurrency markets, your coins could lose tremendous value before your beneficiaries ever get access to your digital wallet while they wait for your estate to be probated.
+If you leave your cryptocurrency through your will (or you make no plan at all), your cryptocurrency will go through probate and your beneficiaries won't have access to your cryptocurrency until the probate process is complete—usually many months after your death.
+With the volatile nature of the cryptocurrency markets, your coins could lose tremendous value before your beneficiaries ever get access to your digital wallet.

-Any property included in your trust won’t go through the probate process when you die.
+If you use a trust instead, the property in your trust won't go through the probate process when you die.
 Instead, your successor trustee will immediately have the right to access and distribute your cryptocurrency following the terms of your trust.
-Keeping your cryptocurrency out of probate will likely save your beneficiaries time and money because they will get access to your coins faster and with fewer court costs.
+Keeping your cryptocurrency out of probate will save your beneficiaries time and money because they will get access to your coins faster and with fewer court cost.

-Another benefit of using a trust is that you can maintain more privacy for you and your beneficiaries.
+Another benefit of adding cryptocurrency to a trust is that you can maintain more privacy for you and your beneficiaries.
 During the probate process, a will is filed with the court and can become part of the public record.
-So if you leave your cryptocurrency through your will, information about your cryptocurrency may not remain private.
+So if you leave your cryptocurrency through your will, information about your cryptocurrency might not remain private.

 This prospect is unappealing for people with large cryptocurrency assets.
 Any public information about your cryptocurrency will make it easier for hackers and scammers to target your loved ones.

-Creating a trust for your cryptocurrency is a good idea if your beneficiaries are very young, aren't tech savvy, or are unable to manage their own finances because a trust provides a system of management for the cryptocurrency you leave behind.
+Creating a trust for your cryptocurrency is a good idea if your beneficiaries are very young, aren't tech savvy, or are unable to manage their own finances.
+Why?
+A trust sets out a system of management for the cryptocurrency you leave behind.